Nikhilesh-B/w4111-proj1/README_part4.md

 -The following 3 items are the additions to our database: Array attribute, Composite Type, Text attribute which we are to do full-text search.
 Here is the explanantion for the rationale behind each pne of these modifications to the schema and how they fit within the verall project.
 Our project is based on the FIFA World Cup with the aim to help the planning of this large event.

 One of the main concerns for the day of the match is always the weather, especially the temperature, wind speed, and humidity.
 These are 3 crucial pieces of information when considering how to prepare the field for optimal playing conditions.
-Hence, we added a column in the already existing "match" entity that was of an integer array type holding 3 integers representing the temperature (Fahrenheit), winsd speed (mph), and humidity (percentage) for a specific day of a match.
+Hence, we added a column in the already existing "match" entity that was of an integer array type holding 3 integers representing the wind speed (mph), temperature, and humidity (percentage) for a specific day of a match.

 Every instance of the FIFA World Cup is filled with all kinds of entertainment that is broadcasted on live television all over the world.
 We decided to add another column to the "match" entity that had a user-defined attribute called "entertainment_type" which consisted of the following attributes an id, the category of entertainment, the artist name, and the duration for the event.
 Each row in the entertainment column will related to a particular match.